Twisted Metal: Small Brawl

 Twisted Metal: Small Brawl is a 2001 vehicular combat video game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation.
-It is a spin-off of the Twisted Metal series and the final installment to be released on the PlayStation, having released at the end of its lifespan.
-It was released only in North America.
+It is an entry in the Twisted Metal series that reimagines the concept by scaling down its deathmatches to a miniature setting.
+In the game, players pilot armed remote-controlled cars and destroy opponents until one remains.